Tobitx-droid/Dedicated-uP-to-display-greater-input/README.md

 # Display Greater Input
-This is a vhdl implementation of an FSM to control a 7segment display
+This is a dedicated microprocessor which displays the greater of two inputs on a 7segment display